pedrogengo/mlops_dev_env/README.md

 5. Click in **ADD KEY** > **Create new key** > **JSON**.
 A file will be downloaded in your machine.
 6. Copy this file and paste inside credentials folder in `airflow/creadentials` and `src/credentials`.
 7. Go to [.env](./.env) and change replace \<YOUR SERVICE ACCOUNT FILE NAME\>, like: <YOUR SERVICE ACCOUNT FILE NAME\> -> my_service_account.json
 8. Now, go back to GCP console and create a bucket.
+You should create it with public access or grant permissions for the service account you created before.
 9. Copy the name and replace it inside [.env](./.env).
 10. In GCP Console again, go to Cloud Functions > Create Function (on the top).
 Choose a name for your function.
 On Trigger Section, select HTTPS, mark *Allow unauthenticated invocations* and disable *Require HTTPS*.